|Nutritional Guidelines (per serving)|

-Reduce the heat to medium-low and add the rehydrated lemongrass, allspice berries, cardamom pods, lavender (if using), and salt.
+Reduce the heat to medium-low and add the lavender (if using), cardamom, allspice, rehydrated lemongrass, and salt.
 Cover and simmer for 20 minutes.
 Remove from heat and let cool.

-Using a vegetable peeler, cut the zest from 2 large or 3 small lemons and limes and 1 small orange.
+Using a vegetable peeler, cut the peel from 2 large or 3 small lemons and limes and 1 small orange.

-Pour the cool aromatic water into a quart jar and add the citrus zest.
+Pour the cool aromatic water into a quart jar and add the citrus peels.
 Seal, shake, and refrigerate for 3 days, shaking daily.

 Strain the botanicals from the water using a fine-mesh strainer and two layers of cheesecloth.
 To remove more particles, filter the water one or two more times through rinsed cheesecloth if desired.
 This should yield about 2 1/4 cups of aromatic water.

 - The flavoring ingredients are available at stores that sell bulk herbs and spices and are easy to source online.